Endyzi/Inventory-Filemaker-Project/README.md

 ![](utrustningstart1.jpg)

-First look at the overiew of the Inventory for each user
+Overiew of the Inventory for each user

 ![](utrustning.jpg)
+View of the add new inventory

 ![](utrustning_databas_tables.jpg)
+View of the database tables for the add inventory

 ![](database_fields_inventering.jpg)
+View of the database tables for the general fields

 ![](database_fields_utrustning.jpg)
+View of the database tables for the general fields
 ![](relationships_database_1.jpg)
+View of the reltionships for the database
 ![](relationships_database_2.jpg)
+View of the reltionships for the database